Classification of integers based on residue classes via modern deep learning algorithms: Results

-As can be seen in both Table \ref{tab:mod2_AutoML} and Table \ref{tab:mod3_AutoML}, suppose we just throw in the raw data without any pre-specified feature engineering, the feature engineering algorithms installed in the AutoML pipelines are not effective at all to deal with the prime number divisibility problems.
-This raises an alert to all the academic researchers and industry Machine Learning practitioners that blindly throw in the data without any feature engineering has certain level (sometimes very high) of risks.
-Although these AutoML products are extremely powerful, carefully designed, fit into a large variety of needs and updated constantly by ML experts, they cannot guarantee to deliver the best possible model.
-It is crucial to apply the domain knowledge by human experts to better transform the data so that algorithms are easier to learn.
-Especially, this can be seen in the case of mod $2$.
-Like discussed before, if we break down digits for the computer, then it is much easier to detect patterns and with the state-of-the-art machine learning models, it is possible to reach $1.000$ accuracy.
+We also tested on commonly-used AutoML platforms developed by Google\cite{google_autoML}, Microsoft\cite{microsoft_autoML} and Amazon\cite{amazon_autoML}.
+To reduce the computing time and save computing power, we uniformly sample $30,000$ non-negative integers from $[0,2^{32}-1]$.

-It is also worth noting that certain feature engineering process is not effective in helping train the model and in the reverse direction, it will also increase the dimension of feature vectors and even ``confuse'' the computer.
-For instance, we can look at the Base-three representation in the mod $2$ case, it is easy to see that Base-three representations will only help the mod $3$ case whereas in the mod $2$ case, it will not do any more good than the raw data.
-Therefore, not surprisingly, the results of AutoML stay at $\sim 0.5$.
+As can be seen in Table \ref{tab:Auto_mod2} and Table \ref{tab:Auto_mod3}, the pre-installed feature engineering algorithms in AutoML pipelines are not effective at all with raw data.
+This raises an alert that blindly throwing data into AutoML platforms without any feature engineering has certain (sometimes very high) level of risks; although these AutoML products are extremely powerful, carefully designed and updated constantly by ML experts, they cannot guarantee to deliver an effective model autonomously.
+It is crucial to apply domain knowledge to transform data before training.